 - The ability to connect to multiple devices

 - Turn scores on and off to avoid spoilers

 - Condensed game versions that are about 30 minutes long

 - Full replay of every game from 2009 until present day

 Getting Around the Black-Out

 As I mentioned earlier, if you are outside the U.S, you can watch every NFL game live through NFL Game Pass.
 For example, all we have to do is make our computer look like it is in France and you can stream all NFL Games live as if you are living there.

-To do this you can use a SmartDNS service or VPN to simulate a French based IP address.
+To do this you can use a SmartDNS service or VPN to simulate a foreign IP address.
 The details of doing this are described in my article on using a SmartDNS.
 I personally use Overplay SmartDNS to do this.
 The basic steps to do this are below.
 Make sure you set up your DNS before purchasing Game Pass.
 You will need to purchase it while using the foreign DNS.